10 Signs You’re Dating an Avoidant Partner (and What to Do)

 They’re not trying to hurt you.
 They’re operating from a nervous system that experiences closeness as threat.

-1. They pull back when things deepen
+1. They pulled back as things got deeper

 Early stages were fine — even warm.
 But as the relationship naturally moved toward more emotional intimacy, something changed.
 They became less communicative, more distracted, harder to reach.